jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm.md

 We will discuss the state implementation later.
 For now we will simply describe the four main methods of a state:

 - `configure` is used to configure the state; one important feature to consider and understand with the FSM implementation is that new states can be created by specifying a different configuration of an existing state.
 This function will thus be called multiple times;
-- `init` is used to perform initialization; it is called only once;
+- `start` is used to perform initialization; it is called only once;
 - `run` is the main function implemented by a state; it is called once per iteration loop until the state is over or until the state changes.
 When the run is completed, the state will set an output to an arbitrary value that must be documented by the state;
 - `teardown` is a cleanup function that is called when the state changes.